≡ Menu

 Conflict:

-Evolution contradicts many Laws of Nature and the Baryon Number problem.
+Evolution contradicts many Laws of Nature and creates the mystery of the baryon asymmetry aka Baryon Number problem.

 Conclusion: